Recommender Systems with Generative Retrieval: Introduction

 \end{enumerate}

-\textbf{Paper Overview.} In Section \ref{sec:rel_work}, we provide a brief literature survey of the techniques used in recommender systems, generative retrieval, and the particular Semantic ID generation techniques we use in this paper.
-In Section \ref{sec:framework}, we explain our proposed framework, outline the various techniques we use for Semantic ID generation, and provide the results of our experiments in Section \ref{sec:experiments}.
-We provide further discussions about our work along with some insights in Section \ref{sec:discussion} and conclude the paper in Section \ref{sec:conclusion}.
+\textbf{Paper Overview.} In \cref{sec:rel_work}, we provide a brief literature survey of recommender systems, generative retrieval, and the Semantic ID generation techniques we use in this paper.
+In \cref{sec:framework}, we explain our proposed framework, and outline the various techniques we use for Semantic ID generation.
+We present the result of our experiments in \cref{sec:experiments}, and conclude the paper in \cref{sec:conclusion}.